glacials/twos.dev/src/warm/dashes.md

 The em's eccentric offering is that it can be used outside the context of font sizes.
 It can set margins, widths, even blur radii based on the font size of the containing context.
 It can scale an image up and down with the text around it, whether the text's changing size is a product of assistive technologies or simply of a component being reused in multiple contexts.

 The em came about in the times of the printing press, when every `M` type was large and perfectly square, thus convenient to use as a proportional measurement for a given font and size.
 When the `M` type eventually rebelled against being square, the modern em shifted its definition to the remaining constant, the height.
-Practically this was a non-change, but the updated definition allowed the `M` and the em to be decoupled—in the same way the SI second was decoupled from the Earth by defining it in terms of [radioactive decay](https://en.wikipedia.org/wiki/Caesium_standard).
+At the time this was effectively a non-change, but the updated definition allowed the `M` and the em to be decoupled.

 #### The Em Dash